In photography, there is a particular type of lens that most photographers get excited about the pancake lens.

 A pancake lens is a colloquial term for a lens shorter than it is wide – hence looking like a 'pancake'.
 Due to their compacted dimensions, pancake lenses are always fixed focal lengths ('prime') and are much smaller and lighter than regular lenses.

-When Fujifilm first announced the Fujinon XF27mmF2.8 lens, many photographers were excited because it was the first pancake lens for the system.
+When Fujifilm first announced the Fujinon XF27mmF2.8 lens in 2013, many photographers were excited because it was the first pancake lens for the system.

 This lens has high image quality and excellent build quality.
 But it isn’t perfect.
 The Fujinon XF27mmF2.8 is a plastic lens and has no aperture ring.
-Additional there is no manual-focus override.
+Additionally, there is no manual focus override.
 There are no controls other than the focus control ring.

-I switched to the Fujifilm X system because the system offers camera and lenses that offer quick access to the triangle of camera settings, ISO, aperture and shutter speed.
+I switched to the Fujifilm X system because the system offers a camera and lenses that offer quick access to the triangle of camera settings, ISO, aperture and shutter speed.
 The Fujinon XF27mmF2.8 disappoints in that regard.
-While it’s easy enough to map the rear command dial to change aperture settings for this lens, the process breaks my current working style as it requires learning some new muscle memory.
+While it’s easy to map the rear command dial to change aperture settings for this lens, the process breaks my current working style as it requires learning some new muscle memory.

 You have to move a switch on your camera to get to or from manual focus mode and move a dial on the camera to change the aperture.

 |Lens Type||Fixed Focal Length|